“One of the best singer/songwriters on the Indie scene”

 Hunt began pursuing a professional music career in the mid-1990s.
 She found immediate success with her critically-acclaimed single “I Don’t Bother Counting,” which was frequently played on the former KIK FM country radio station in Orange County, California and on other stations throughout the Southwest.

 Over the years, the Pennsylvania native’s songs have been played on AM, FM, satellite and Internet stations around the world, including Pandora radio.
-In addition, she is a four-time American Songwriting Awards winner and also is the recipient of two “CD of the Year” awards from the National Traditional Country Music Association (NTCMA).
+In addition, she is a six-time American Songwriting Awards winner and also is the recipient of three “CD of the Year” awards from the National Traditional Country Music Association (NTCMA).